objcio/articles/2014-10-08-receipt-validation.md

 Receipt validation is therefore important: verifying receipts helps your to protect your revenue and enforce of your business model directly into your application.

 You may wonder Why Apple hasn't provide an API to validate the receipt.
-For the sake of the demonstration, imagine that such method exists (for example `[[NSBundle mainBundle] validateReceipt]`): an attacker would simply look for this selector inside the binary and patch it the call to skip the call.
+For the sake of the demonstration, imagine that such method exists (for example `[[NSBundle mainBundle] validateReceipt]`).
+An attacker would look for this selector inside the binary and patch the code to skip the call.
-Moreover, if everyone developer use the same validation method, hacking would be easy as pie.
+Moreover, if every developer use the same validation method, hacking would be too easy.
-The choice of Apple was to use standard cryptography and encoding techniques, and to give hints to implement the parsing and the validation.
+Apple made the choice to use standard cryptography and encoding techniques, and to give hints to let developers implement the parsing and the validation.

-The consequence is that you are left to implement validation on your own: it is far from easy and require a good understanding of cryptography and of a variety of secure coding techniques.
+This means that you are left to implement validation on your own: it is far from easy and require a good understanding of cryptography and of a variety of secure coding techniques.
 Of course there are several off-the-shelf implementations available (for example [on GitHub][github-?-receipt-validation]), but they are often reference implementation.
-It's important to develop a solution that is unique and secure enough to resist to common attacks.
+So it's important to develop a solution that is unique and secure enough to resist to common attacks.

 ## Anatomy of a receipt